 - Listen to their language and the words they use in their answers and cross check with the high/lower performer traits.

 Practical interview tests should be included in all interview processes for sales people.
-They allow you, the interviewer, to dig deeper and gain verification that the candidates’ claims are genuine.
+They allow you to dig deeper and gain verification that the candidates’ claims are genuine.
 The type of task you set your interviewee could range from a 5 minute exercise given on the spot to a 20 minute presentation prepared ahead of time.
 Here are some useful tasks for sales interviews:

 Online tests can be used to test a number of skills including personality traits, verbal, numeric, attention to detail, keyboard skills, spelling and grammar.
 There are wide ranging providers of online test providers – some you will have to pay for and some free of charge.